fiyazbinhasan/GraphQLCore/README.md

   }
 }
 ```
 Variable definitation starts with a `$` sign, followed by the variable type.
-Since we made the barcode argument non-nullable, here we also have to make sure the vaiable is non-nullable.
+Since we made the `barcode` argument non-nullable, here we also have to make sure the variable is non-nullable.
 Hence we used a `!` mark after the `String` type.

-To use the variable to send data we have a `Query Variables` pane inside `GraphiQL`.
-Use it to configure variables as followings,
+To use the variable to transfer data we have a `Query Variables` pane inside `GraphiQL`.
+Use it to configure required variables as followings,

 <a href="https://3.bp.blogspot.com/-hDuiouT7Dsw/WuW1rSLrhyI/AAAAAAAAB34/s5PoKEiDRvo_6Z1OcJgjXB6Qhv8g9viwgCLcBGAs/s1600/GraphiQL%2B%25282%2529.png" imageanchor="1" ><img border="0" src="https://3.bp.blogspot.com/-hDuiouT7Dsw/WuW1rSLrhyI/AAAAAAAAB34/s5PoKEiDRvo_6Z1OcJgjXB6Qhv8g9viwgCLcBGAs/s1600/GraphiQL%2B%25282%2529.png" data-original-width="1600" data-original-height="712" /></a>